yesdog/Waterdog/README.md

 ProtocolSupport for Bedrock, you can leave this field false and Bedrock connections will run over TCP using the ProtocolSupport [encapsulation protocol](https://github.com/ProtocolSupport/ProtocolSupport/wiki/Encapsulation-Protocol), as well as normal Java version connections.

+Waterdog allows you to distribute Resource and Behavior packs from the proxy itself.
+Place any *.mcaddon or *.mcpack files in the *packs* folder and they'll be loaded on proxy start and sent to connecting clients.

 The servers also have a new *transfer_group* config option.
 This option is used to determine if the server mechanic will use the Bedrock 'Server Transfer' packet, or if it will use the traditional dimension switch and entity rewriting mechanics of BungeeCord.
-This can be useful if you have servers that use different resouce packs.
 If a user transfers from a server of one group to a server of a different group, it will use the Server Transfer method.
 Waterdog includes palette rewriting, so you should be able to use the traditional transfer mechanics even if the backend servers have different block ID palettes.

-Waterdog allows you to distribute Resource and Behavior packs from the proxy itself (forwarding resource packs from the downstream server coming soon).
-Place any *.mcaddon or *.mcpack files in the *packs* folder and they'll be loaded on proxy start.

 *Does Waterdog support synapse protocol?*